restorando/sprite-up/README.md

 ## Build your sprites

-1. Organization is the key!
-Sprite-up creates the icon's css selector looking for your images in different folders (retina and non-retina).
-It will create a css selector for each image found respectively, as long as you add it into the right folder.
+1. Folder rganization is the key!
+Sprite-up creates the icon's CSS selector looking for your images in different folders (retina and non-retina).
+It will create a CSS selector for each image found respectively, as long as you've added it into the right folder.

-  Lets suppose you have your non-retina icons and your retina icons under `app/assets/images/icons` and `app/assets/images/retina-icons` respectively.
+  We suggest you name your folders like non-retina and retina icons under `app/assets/images/icons` and `app/assets/images/retina-icons` respectively.

     Important: take in consideration to divide the measures of retina icons by two for the non-retina ones.
 That is, if the retina icon is 32x32 then the non-retina icon must be 16x16.
 If you don't follow this instruction your icons won't look aligned.